yhunglee/react-calendar/README.md

 Author: Howard Lee

 Built with Typescript and Emotion package.
-This project is complete and the result screenshot is put at `src/assets` folder
+This project is complete and the result screenshot is put at `src/assets` folder.
+This is for Frontend developer pre-test and demonstration about I can code using React.

 # Getting Started with Create React App